scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Path Authorization

 It is crucial for the data plane that end hosts only use paths constructed and authorized by ASes in the control plane.
 In particular, end hosts should not be able to craft HFs themselves, modify HFs in authorized path segments, or combine HFs of different path segments (path splicing).
-This property is called **path authorization** (see {{KLENZE2021}} and [EPIC: Every packet is checked in the data plane of a path-aware Internet](https://netsec.ethz.ch/publications/papers/Legner_Usenix2020_EPIC)).
+This property is called **path authorization** (see {{KLENZE2021}} and {{LEGNER2020}}.

 SCION achieves path authorization by creating message-authentication codes (MACs) during the beaconing process.
 Each AS calculates these MACs using a local secret key (that is only shared between SCION infrastructure elements within the AS) and chains them to the previous HFs.
 The MACs are then included in the forwarding path as part of the respective HFs.